-Forex.com is a brand name of its parent company GAIN Capital Holdings, Inc., which is one of the biggest US-based financial brokers offering online trading services.
+GAIN Capital Holdings, Inc. it is the parent company and own the brand name Forex.com, which is one of the biggest US-based financial brokers offering online trading services.
 It is regulated by the Financial Conduct Authority (FCA) in the UK.
 GAIN Capital Holdings, Inc., is a publicly traded company on the NYSE and as per financial data for Q3 2016 it has total assets of USD1.5 billion.

 Trading instruments consist of 50 currency pairs.
 10 global indices and commodities.

 The broker claims to build ‘a deep liquidity network of banks’, thus it provides ‘tight spreads in most market conditions’ and it had ‘an average execution speed of 50 milliseconds’ in 2015.
 However, the website informs that under certain circumstances (high market volatility, low liquidity and system availability) the executed price may differ from the one, available at the time when order has been submitted.
 That means slippage exists.

 Forex.com offers an account intended for active traders called Premium Account.
 It lowers trading costs by up to 15% and there is an interest rate between 0.5% and 2% on account balances.
 The minimum deposit for Premium account is USD10,000.

 With Forex.com clients can choose between its own FOREXTrader platform and well-known Metatrader 4.
 FOREXTrader has some nice features such as 1-click trading, advanced order types (OCO, If/Then, Trailing Stops), advanced charting, news and economic calendar.
 MT4 provides autochartist (a tool that automatically recognizes the market’s pattern) and free expert advisers.
 Both platforms have PC and web-based versions as well as applications for iOS, Android and Windows mobile devices.